abhijithneilabraham/tableQA/README.md

 #### Features
 * Supports detection from multiple csvs
-* Supports FuzzyString implementation. i.e, incomplete csv values in query can be automatically detected and filled in the query.
+* Supports FuzzyString implementation. i.e, incomplete column values in query can be automatically detected and filled in the query.
 * Open-Domain, No training required.
 * Add manual schema for customized experience
 * Auto-generate schemas in case schema not provided